-For brand awareness campaigns… One of the things we’ve advised brands to do to minimize costs is to include their products as part of a larger piece of content that may include other products as well.
+For brand awareness campaigns… One of the things brands can do to minimize costs is to include their products as part of a larger piece of content that may include other products as well.
 For instance, having your luxury bath set included in a Mother’s Day haul video that features super-comfy slippers, aromatherapy set, and a few other luxe items.

 Great for brand awareness.
 Not ideal for clicks.

 For an influencer marketing conversion campaign… When the goal is to get clicks, have influencers create dedicated content to ensure your product is the only one featured.
 For Instagram posts, also make sure your branded hashtag and your brand or product @-mentions are the only ones in the caption.
 For YouTube videos, make sure your link is the only one in the product section of the video description.